 There are at least 15 squid species found in the mesopelagic regions of the Eastern Bering Sea (EBS; Table 1).
 Less is known about which squid species inhabit the GOA, but the species are likely to represent both EBS species and more temperate species in the genus Loligo, which are regularly found on the U.S. West Coast and in British Columbia, Canada, especially in warmer years (MacFarlane and Yamamoto 1974).
 Squid are distributed throughout the North Pacific, but are common in large schools in pelagic waters surrounding the outer continental shelf and slope (Sinclair et al. 1999).
 The most common squid species in the Eastern Bering Sea are all in the family Gonatidae.
-Near the continental shelf, the more common species are Gonatopsis borealis, Gonatus middendorfi and several other Gonatus species, according to survey information collected in the late 1980's (Sinclair et al. 1999).
+Near the continental shelf, the more common species are Berryteuthis anonychus and Berryteuthis magister.
+Further offshore, the likely common species are Gonatopsis borealis, Gonatus middendorfi and several other Gonatus species, according to survey information collected in the late 1980's (Sinclair et al. 1999).
 In addition, marine mammal food habits data and recent pilot studies indicate that Ommastrephes bartrami may also be common, in addition to Berryteuthis magister and Gonatopsis borealis (B. Sinclair, ASFC, personal communication).
 Much more research is necessary to determine exactly which species and life stages are present seasonally in the Bering Sea and Aleutian Islands (BSAI) and Gulf of Alaska (GOA) groundfish Fishery Management Plan (FMP) areas.